jbueza/Mojo/README.md

 ### Technical Features

 * Aspect-oriented programming for intercepting functionality (before and after)
-* Dependency injection on any plugin (pull jQuery plugins into your application when you need them)
+* Dependency injection on any plugin or Controller
-* Publish/Subscribe (by pulling in the pubsub plugin into your application sandbox)
+* Publish/Subscribe (mojo.Messaging.publish/subscribe)
 * Use any other jQuery plugin (jqModal for dialogs, jcarousel for carousels, bbq for History, etc)
-* Controllers are mapped to DOM elements to give components functionality
+* Controllers are mapped to DOM elements to give components functionality -- allowing you to easily feature-gate
 * Controllers are used as a way of creating implementation silos (Login Controller, Registration Controller, Chat Controller, Profile Controller, etc)

 ## Why use Mojo?